Arsalaan-Alam/SoroPet-Shop/README.md

 Additionally, the contract includes:

 - **DataKey enum**: This defines a storage key in the contract, specifically used to map each pet's unique ID to its adopter's address on the blockchain.

+On the frontend, there are three primary functions that interact with the smart contract:

+1. **fetchAllPetOwners()**: This function retrieves the current owner of each pet by invoking the `get_pet_adopter` method on the contract.
+It iterates through all the pets, fetches the adopter's address for each pet from the blockchain, and updates the state with this information.

+2. **adoptPet()**: This function allows a user to adopt a pet by invoking the `adopt_pet` method on the contract.
+It sends the pet's ID and the user's address to the contract, storing the adoption on the blockchain.
+The function also handles state updates and user notifications.

+3. **disownPet()**: This function enables a user to disown a pet by invoking the `disown_pet` method on the contract.
+It sends the pet's ID to the contract, which then removes the adoption record from the blockchain.
+The function also manages state changes and user feedback.